-VHF’s Evening Lecture series will continue in virtual format this spring.
+VHF’s Evening Lecture series returns virtually for the spring 2022 season.
+Lectures will run from 7pm to 8:30pm.
 Join us from the comfort of home to enjoy fascinating pieces of Vancouver’s history with a selection of speakers.

 You can earn 1 Old School credit per Evening Lecture or Lunch and Learn, to a maximum of 3 towards VHF’s Heritage Conservation Certificate.

-Visit our YouTube page for more heritage and history themed videos including two previously recorded Evening Lectures; A Century of Planning from Bartholomew to City Plan with Michael Kluckner and Japanese Hall 1928-2018: The Extraordinary Story of Community Resilience, Survival and Transformation with Laura Saimoto.
+Visit our YouTube page for more heritage and history themed videos including previously recorded Evening Lectures – Chinatown Through a Wide Lens: The Hidden Photographs of Yucho Chow with Catherine Clement, A Century of Planning from Bartholomew to City Plan with Michael Kluckner and Japanese Hall 1928-2018: The Extraordinary Story of Community Resilience, Survival and Transformation with Laura Saimoto.
 Be sure to subscribe and click the notification bell to be notified when we upload a new video.

 Yucho Chow photo courtesy of Peter Chow Collection in the Yucho Chow Community Archive.
 Please note this photograph is for research and study purposes only.
 Other uses require permission from the families.